techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 3. }

 Which is true about the two classes?
 (Choose one.)

-a.
-Compilation of both classes will fail.
+A. Compilation of both classes will fail.

+B. Compilation of both classes will succee
+D.
-b.
-Compilation of both classes will succeed. c.
-Compilation of class A will fail.
-Compilation of class B will succeed. d.
-Compilation of class B will fail.
-Compilation of class A will succeed.
+C. Compilation of class A will fail.
+Compilation of class B will succee D.
+D. Compilation of class B will fail.
+Compilation of class A will succee D.

-Answer: D
+ANSWER: D
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: